antfu/antfu.me/pages/posts/ai-qrcode-101.md

 ### Non-Square Image

 To make the QR Code less obvious, you can try to generate a non-square image, leaving some extra space around the QR Code for the Stable Diffusion to be creative.
-With that, you can shift the focus of the viewers into the other parts of the image.
+With that, you can shift the focus of the viewers to the other parts of the image.

 For examples: